Across the Mongolian Steppes

 We head directly south to Murun City and if we took the highway, we’d be there in a couple of hours.
-You didn’t come to Mongolia to ride on highways so we head off road and rip up the countryside and look for mountains that we can take epic panoramic pictures from the top of.
+You didn’t come to Mongolia to ride on highways so we head off-road and rip up the countryside and look for mountains to scale and take epic panoramic pictures from.
 Arriving at extremely ordered streets of Murun city after lunch, we go to the least amusing amusement park in the world.
-The only night club in town advertises that it sells beer and caters for groups.
-Sold, we’ll be there at 7pm.
+The only nightclub in town advertises that it sells beer and caters for groups.
+Sold, we’ll be there at 7 pm.
 No more Gers, it’s a hotel tonight.

 We grab a quick breakfast at the hotel before heading out to catch the opening ceremony of the Naadam festival.
 We leave with enough time to freshen up at the hotel before heading to the airport for your departure.

 That’s it, you’ve explored the central and northern regions of Mongolia, eaten yoghurt in a yurt, met nomadic families who practice shamanism and enjoyed the hospitality of the local people, and of course you’ve completed some of the best off-road motorcycling the planet has to offer.
 Your life won’t be the same after this adventure!